arduino/ArduinoCore-sam/README.md

+This is a fork from the original repository for Arduino Due.
+This work solves the problem that some boards cannot be uploaded by the programming port.

+The main changes are located in firmwares/atmega16u2.

 # Arduino Core for SAM3X CPU

 This repository contains the source code and configuration files of the Arduino Core for Atmel's SAM3X processor (used on the [Arduino Due](https://www.arduino.cc/en/Main/ArduinoBoardDue) board).